drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 18:14_ 4. placing body parts in freezers is hardly an `extreme scenario` A major LLM failure is tone-deaf vocab choices.
+I would change it to, `but might be done if you lop off your finger and are waiting for the ambulance.` 4/5

 _12/31 18:07_ 3. `highlight_VERB https://books.google.com/ngrams/graph?content=highlight_VERB CJK researchers love it.
 And LLM, too?
 I usually don't change it, if what is highlighted is already a topic.
 3/5